-How should you take care of houseplants during winter?
+Wondering How should you take care of houseplants during winter?
+Looking for tips on winter houseplant care?
 Here are some tips on the changes winter brings to your indoor plant and how to navigate the dark months of the year.
 Taking care of houseplants in winter requires some adjustments.

 Winter creates unique challenges to plant parents.
 Natural Lighting drops, indoor heating comes and indoor humidity drops severely.